 You may wish to talk to your loved one’s doctor about your concerns.
 If you serve as your loved one’s healthcare surrogate or have been given HIPPA permission for sharing information, you can likely at least provide your observations to help ensure the doctor is aware.
 Physicians will vary in their approach and involvement.

-Some communities have professional driver evaluation services available.
+Some communities have professional drive evaluation services available.
 These may be found through local hospitals, the VA, Memory Clinics or public aging services.
-A driver evaluation can be particularly useful because it is a measurable test done by a neutral party.
+A drive evaluation can be particularly useful because it is a measurable test done by a neutral party.
 Evaluators may recommend modifications which will allow the person to continue driving safely.

 If you reach an impasse with a loved one and have serious concerns (which most likely means there are legitimate things you have observed to cause concern), check your state’s provisions for reporting an unsafe driver.
 Many states have anonymous reports that initiate a review process.
 Contact the state DMV for more information.